A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

 \subsection{Background and history of the problem}

-From a physical point of view, the nonlinear Schr\"{o}dinger equation in $\set R^3$ with cubic nonlinearity and the focusing sign (\ref{NLS}) describes, to a first approximation, the self-focusing of optical beams due to the nonlinear increase of the refraction index.
-As such, the equation appeared for the first time in the physical literature in 1965, in \cite{kelley}.
-Equation (\ref{NLS}) can also serve as a simplified model for the Schr\"odinger map equation and it arises as a limiting case of the Hartree equation, the Gross-Pitaevskii equation, or in other physical contexts.
+From a physical point of view, the cubic focusing Schr\"{o}dinger equation in $\R^3$ (\ref{NLS}) describes, in a first approximation, the self-focusing of optical beams due to a nonlinear dependence of the refraction index on the field strength.
+As such, the equation was derived for the first time in 1965 in \cite{kelley} starting from one proposed by Chiao--Garmire--Townes in \cite{cgt}.
+The physical effect associated by Kelley to finite time blowup in (\ref{NLS}) is called ``anomalous Raman gain''.

+(\ref{NLS}) can also serve as a simplified model for the Schr\"odinger map equation.
+The cubic nonlinearity also appears in the Gross--Pitaevskii equation, which describes Bose--Einstein condensates.
+It also arises in the mean field limit from the Hartree potential, also in other physical contexts.